Work & Well-Being 2012

 Internally, the Center bridges APA’s business units and provides an overarching strategy for promoting the health and well-being of the association’s own workforce, thereby supporting APA’s functioning and effectiveness.

-The American Psychological Association, in Washington, DC, is the largest scientific and professional organization representing psychology in the United States and is the world’s largest association of psychologists.
-APA’s membership includes more than 137,000 researchers, educators, clinicians, consultants and students.
+The American Psychological Association, in Washington, DC, is the largest scientific and professional organization representing psychology in the United States.
+APA’s membership includes more than 134,000 researchers, educators, clinicians, consultants and students.
 Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial and Canadian provincial associations, APA works to advance psychology as a science, as a profession and as a means of promoting health, education and human welfare.